linusapelgren/Bella_Italia/README.md

 These are crucial components necessary for the project's success.
 They form the foundation and primary functionality that the project cannot do without.

 - Install all packs
-- Styling Bootstrap
-- Sign in Page
-- Change booking
 - Create Booking System
-- Create Folders
 - Booking app
-- set a Database
+- Set a database
-- acoount Registration
-- Design Landing Page
+- Design templates
 - Create Admin
-- Review
 - Conection Heroku

 **Users stories**